apache/skywalking-infra-e2e/docs/en/setup/Configuration-File.md

 |-------|------------|-------|------|
 |b64enc|Base64 encode|{{ b64enc "Foo" }}|Zm9v|

-### Include cases
+### Reuse cases

-Could be including multiple cases into one single E2E verify, It's help for reusing the same verify cases.
+You could include multiple cases into one single E2E verify, It's helpful for reusing the same verify cases.

-Here is the reusing verify cases, and using `include` configuration item to include this into E2E config.
+Here is the reused verify cases, and using `include` configuration item to include this into E2E config.

 ```yaml
 cases: